Bedfordshire and its Dragonflies

 There are many important sites for Odonata in Bedfordshire:

 Bedfordshire and its dragonflies changes over time, and as conservation interest grows more sites are being developed, such as the Forest of Marston Vale, this is good news for any nature lover.
-Many other sites exist, please let me know of your favourites.
+Many other sites exist, please let me know your favourites.

 The checklist

-Checklists are useful indicators of species that are known to breed or that may be seen in an area, they can be quite fluid however and may change over time.
-Some species populations are small and very fragile, and individuals may not be recorded for several years.
+Checklists are useful indicators of species that are known to breed or that may be seen in an area, but they can be quite fluid and may change over time – sometimes quite rapidly.

 Damselflies